resamsel/dbmanagr/README.md

 `dbnav myuser@myhost/mydatabase/mytable/id=23/`

 ## Database Visualisation
+Visualises the dependencies of a table using its foreign key references (forward and back references).

 ### Features
-* Visualises the dependencies of a tables using foreign keys (forward and back references)
 * Optionally display columns as well as references
 * Highlights primary keys (*) and optional columns (?)
 * Optionally include or exclude columns/dependencies from the graph